CEED/libCEED/examples/README.md

 The Center for Efficient Exascale Discretizations (CEED) uses Bakeoff Problems (BPs) to test and compare the performance of high-order finite element implementations.
 The definitions of the problems are given on the ceed [website](https://ceed.exascaleproject.org/bps/).
-Each of the following bakeoff problems that use external discretization libraries (such as MFEM, PETSc, and Nek5000) are located in the subdirectories `mfem/`, `petsc/`, and `nek5000/`, respectively.
+Each of the following bakeoff problems that use external discretization libraries (such as deal.II, MFEM, PETSc, and Nek5000) are located in the subdirectories `deal.II/`, `mfem/`, `petsc/`, and `nek5000/`, respectively.

 Here we provide a short summary: